Modern Slavery Act Statement

-The operations are managed in three divisions - Pharmaceuticals, Consumer Health and Crop Science -and the Animal Health business unit and the corporate functions.
+The operations are managed in three divisions - Pharmaceuticals, Consumer Health and Crop Science -and the Animal Health business unit.
+The corporate functions, Business Services and the service company Currenta support the operational business.
 To learn more about Bayer visit our Website www.bayer.com.

 Bayer's operations in the UK are predominantly carried out through the Bayer AG affiliates, Bayer plc and Bayer CropScience Limited.

-iii) suppliers will provide their employees with a workplace free of harsh and inhumane
+- Suppliers will provide their employees with a workplace free of harsh and inhumane treatment

 We do have existing policies and procedures relating to grievances, disciplinary issues and whistleblowing.
 They are sufficient to allow and encourage any employee, contractor or agency worker with relevant information about Modern Slavery to come forward without fear of retaliation and also to allow Bayer to take any necessary corrective action immediately.